ksher-solutions/payment_sdk_python/README.md

 #### Redirect API

-the defaul api is redirect api you can just init it like this
+the default api is redirect api you can just init it like this

 ```python
 from ksherpay import Payment